ciwen3/Public/python/steganography/README.md

 ## Executable
-### Warning: I have also made an Executable .exe for the Steganography program however Microsoft Defender Flags that as Malicious.
+### Warning: I have also made an Executable .exe for the Steganography program however Microsoft Defender Flags that as Malicious because it is not signed.

 # Steganogrphy Decode and Run PoC:
 ## Use: